 What is Italian seasoning?

 Italian seasoning is a dried herb blend used for flavoring Italian-inspired recipes.
-It's a common grocery item, but it's expensive – and sometimes we run out unexpectedly, which is why we need a substitute.
+It's a common grocery item, but it's expensive.
+So when you run out unexpectedly, which happens, you need a substitute.
 Surprisingly, dried Italian seasoning is not common to authentic Italian kitchens, but it is a pantry staple in the American kitchen.
 So, it pays to know how to make Italian seasoning the easy way.

-Save money - We know that packaged seasoning blends are expensive.
-So, every time you make this blend from your dried herb base, you'll get a return on those purchases.
+Also, store-bought seasonings are expensive, so every time you make this blend from your dried herb base, you'll get a return on those purchases.

 What's in Italian seasoning?

 Parsley, oregano, thyme, basil, and rosemary are combined to make this Italian seasoning substitute equally as good as any store-bought version.
 This simple blend adds savory and earthy flavors with a hint of spice and sweetness to all your foods.
-My herb notes, sourced here, should give you an idea of why we love and rely on Italian seasoning so much.
+My herb notes, sourced from Deluxe Food Lover's Companion, should give you an idea of why we love and rely on Italian seasoning so much.

 How to make this recipe